data-apis/scipy-2023-presentation/paper.rst

   outside of those that are specified.

-* The accuracy and precision of numerical functions are not specified beyond very basic IEEE 754 rules.
+* The accuracy and precision of numerical functions are not specified beyond the basic IEEE 754 rules.

 Scope
 =====

 The scope of the array API specification includes:

-- Functionality which needs to be included in an array library for it to adhere to this standard.
+- Functionality that needs to be included in an array library for it to adhere to this standard.
 - Names of functions, methods, classes and other objects.
 - Function signatures, including type annotations.